Oldarorn/alt_crafting/README.md

 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`).
+2. Create your Feature Branch (git checkout -b feature/YourFeature).
-3. Commit your Changes (`git commit -m 'Add some YourFeature'`).
+3. Commit your Changes (git commit -m 'Add some YourFeature').
-4. Push to the Branch (`git push origin feature/YourFeature`).
+4. Push to the Branch (git push origin feature/YourFeature).
 5. Open a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Oldarorn/alt_crafting/blob/main/LICENSE) file for details.

----